Introduction

 Merge MEPS data

-Now that we have both the h224
+Now that we have both the h224 and h222

 file loaded into R, we can marge these files together.
 The Full-Year